centau/vide/docs/tut/crash-course/6-root.md

 # Root Reactive Scopes

-Any reactive scopes created, such as by `effect()`, must be done so within a "root" reactive scope.
-This is the main purpose of `mount()`, which you use once at the top level to create your UI.

-This is so that if you want to destroy your UI, it can stop any reactive scopes created within it, since reactive scopes track any reactive scopes created within them.
+Reactive scopes cannot be created on their own - they must be created within another reactive scope so that it can be tracked and later destroyed when it is no longer needed.

+This is the purpose of `mount()`, which creates an initial "root", or "top-level" reactive scope, which all other reactive scopes, such as ones created by `effect()`, can stem from.

+When this root reactive scope is destroyed, it will ensure all other reactive scopes created within it are also destroyed, ensuring everything is cleaned up properly.

 ```lua
 local source = vide.source